 Wealthfront’s $500 minimum deposit is very low.
 In fact, it’s one of the lowest among robo advisors that have a minimum investment amount.
 This makes it perfect for beginners and first-time investors.
 This isn’t just a ruse to get you to sign up, though – even the basic service gets features like Tax Loss Harvesting and fully-managed services.

 They also give readers of this website a special offer!
 Sign up using our link and get the first $5,000 managed for free.
 On top of that, if you refer any friends to sign up, you get an extra $5,000 managed for free for each friend.
 Smart marketing, eh?

 Wealthfront’s annual fee of 0.25% for all accounts is very competitive.
 It stacks up well against other charges from most of Wealthfront’s competitors.
 Better than most, actually.
 Betterment, Wealthfront’s biggest competitor, charges the same annual fee for their basic service and 0.40% for the premium service.
 Wealthfront’s pricing is all-inclusive.
 More on that below.

 Wealthfront provides some insight into the historical returns that investors have seen in the past.
-Even though past success can’t guarantee future success, it gives an idea of what your returns might look like.
+Even though past performance can’t guarantee future success, it gives an idea of what your returns might look like.

 When you open a Wealthfront account, there is a survey to determine your financial goals and risk tolerance.
 Wealthfront then assigns your portfolio 1 of 20 risk levels between 0.5 and 10.

-You can check previous returns over the past year, three years, five years, and since Wealthfront’s inception.
+You can check previous returns over the past year, three years, five years, and since the portfolio’s inception.
 There are also differing returns between taxable portfolios (Personal, Joint, and Trust accounts) and tax-advantaged IRAs.
-In 94% of the historical returns, the tax-advantaged IRAs have better returns.
-The few exceptions are in the higher risk level portfolios.
+In most of the historical returns, the taxable accounts have better returns.

 Here is a quick overview of some of the historical data.
 All of the returns and risk levels can be found here.

-Wealthfront is a prime example of a fully-automated investing service that provides an almost completely hands-off wealth management experience.
-This makes it very attractive to investors who simply don’t have the time, inclination, or ability to manage their investments manually.
+Wealthfront is a prime example of a fully automated investing service that provides an almost completely hands-off wealth management experience.
+This makes it very attractive to investors who don’t have the time, inclination, or ability to manage their investments manually.